Local News

 'We think the problem goes deeper,' union says of CCSD CFO's departure

-They also want to know if there's a current shortfall and if there is, what is that amount?
+They also want to know if there's a current shortfall and if so, what is that amount.

 The board of education gave CCSD until Thursday to provide them with those answers.

-If the state superintendent believes that CCSD violated one of the laws that were listed in the questions or found CCSD to be non-compliant, the state superintendent could file a notice of noncompliance— which basically details what they are violating.
+If the state superintendent believes that CCSD violated any laws or found CCSD to be non-compliant, the state superintendent could file a notice of noncompliance — which details what they are violating.

-After filing that notice, the state super can give them a certain time frame to get it fixed.
+After filing that notice, the state superintendent can give CCSD a certain time frame to get it fixed.

-CCSD also has to submit a plan to the state super showing how they plan to fix the issues.
+CCSD also has to submit a plan to the state superintendent showing how they plan to fix the issues.

-"The first step is that not compliance.
-After the notice of noncompliance, she can do several things.
-She can do a plan Correction. she has two lines of authority for that.
+"The first step is that non-compliance.
+After the notice of non-compliance, she can do several things.
+She can do a plan Correction.
+She has two lines of authority for that.
 3DHD and 385, 175 so she’s two different ways she can do a plan of correction.
-Basically that is sending a demand to the school district to specifically to the board of trustees saying fix this.
-You have a certain amount of time to give me a plan that I will prove. if I don’t approve it then I’m gonna basically do a plan that will force you to do it," said David Gardner, Deputy Attorney General.
+Basically, that is sending a demand to the school district to, specifically, to the board of trustees saying fix this.
+You have a certain amount of time to give me a plan that I will approve.
+If I don’t approve it, then I’m gonna basically, do a plan that will force you to do it," said David Gardner, Deputy Attorney General.

 Comments from the board meeting on CCSD budget